lelerabino/cards/README.md

 ### Overview ###

-* Not a real cards game, simply deck and card distribution with Drag and Drop to the players.
+Not a real cards game, simply deck and card distribution with Drag and Drop to the players.

+### Online demo

+You can see this app in action here: https://react-cards.herokuapp.com/

 ### Stack ###